-With coming of age, things have taken a leap, and films on LGBTQ are released frequently and umpteen Indian films today have significant queer community representation.
+With coming of age, things have taken a leap, and films on LGBTQ are released frequently with umpteen Indian films today have significant queer community representation.

 LGBTQ is not all about homosexuality.
 The most suppressed and unheard community not just in our country but the whole world is undoubtedly the transgender community.
 In older Indian movies, all transgender characters belonged to the “evil-brothel owner-slash-villain” category.

-I have missed out on many other movies from different languages that discuss this sensitive issue.
-With such movies getting worldwide acceptance and also doing good business, all that we can pray for is – Let the rainbow shine in Indian cinema!!!!
+I’m pretty sure I have missed out on many other movies from different languages that discuss this sensitive issue.
+With such movies getting worldwide acceptance and also doing good business, all that we can pray for is – Let the rainbow shine in Indian cinema!